PrEP

 Key takeaways

 You can stop taking PrEP at any time, but it is important to remember that once you stop, you can become HIV-positive if exposed.
-If you stop taking PrEP and think you might be exposed to HIV again, using PrEP "on-demand" by taking two pills the day before exposure and one pill on each subsequent day can prevent infection.
+If you stop taking PrEP and think you might be exposed to HIV again, using PrEP "on-demand" by taking two pills the day before exposure and one pill on each subsequent day can lower the risk of infection.
 Alternatively, having PEP on hand can also be effective.

 Frequently asked questions